*main picture is of an organic genmaicha (roasted brown rice green tea).

 - The Details: packaged rice that you can eat just by adding cold or hot water.
 Each packet is about 380 yen or about $3.40 which is great for the outdoorsmen or the survivalists wanting to stock up because I think the rice comes with an extremely long shelf life.
 This is the product you want to stock up with if there were ever (or when) a zombie apocalypse.

-- Company Info: I found their products listed at Amazon.com (not available though) or Rakuten (rice flour cookies), but for more information, their website is only available in Japanese.
+- Website: I found their products listed at Amazon.com (not available though) or Rakuten (rice flour cookies), but for more information, their website is only available in Japanese.

 - Specialty: mung bean chips, red bean chips, and green pea chips.